fresh . local . organic

-Please join our blueberry mailing list if you would like a reminder before we open next year and updates throughout the season!
+Please join our blueberry mailing list for updates about hours and events throughout the season!

 With so many terms out there, it can be hard to keep up!
 So, if you're wondering what it means that our blueberries are "USDA certified organic"...You don't need to feel shy about asking - we're happy to tell you!